Decade after 9/11, Afghans languish in Pakistan

 On August 14, the anniversary of Pakistan's independence, Saeed Anwar's landlord showed up with three men armed with AK-47 assault rifles at his clothing shop at a busy bazaar in the city of Haripur, home to 80,000 Afghan refugees who live in camps.

-"They threw around my merchandise and said I need to pay them a 300,000 Pakistani rupees ($3,450) advance on the rent.
+"They threw around my merchandise and said I need to pay them a 300,000 Pakistani rupees (2,158 British pounds) advance on the rent.
 I had already paid the rent," said Anwar, wearing traditional, loose Pakistani trousers.

 "I went to the police to register a case.
 But when they see a dispute between a Pakistani and an Afghan, they automatically assume the Afghan has done something wrong."